ZK-NEQ. de Havilland Canada DHC-8-314B. c/n 397.

 Leased to Origin Pacific Airways Ltd, Nelson as the registered operator - July 13, 2001

-Operated first revenue service with Origin Pacific Christchurch - Wellington - July 16, 2001
+Operated its first revenue service with Origin Pacific Christchurch - Wellington - July 16, 2001

 Repainted into the Origin Pacific livery

-Returned to Bombardier Capital on termination of the lease - August 20, 2002
+Returned to Bombardier Capital at the end of the lease - August 20, 2002

 Cancelled from the New Zealand Aircraft Register - August 20, 2002